njordhov/react-blockstack/README.md

                     document.getElementById('app-root'))

 The context will be implicitly passed through the component tree.

-The element will automatically be updated whenever there is a change to the context.
+The APP component below will automatically be updated whenever there is a change to the context.
 Note the use of the `this.context` containing the properties and that the class is required to have `contextType = BlockstackContext`.